Infineon/mtb-example-btstack-freertos-battery-server/README.md

 The app also supports OTA over Bluetooth&reg; LE.
 A peer app is used to push an updated image to the device.
 It can be downloaded from the [OTA peer apps repo](https://github.com/Infineon/btsdk-peer-apps-ota).
 This example uses the Windows app for pushing an OTA image.

-Once you have programmed the app by following the steps in the [Battery Service section](#Battery-service) , you will see the app version as `3.0.0` in the terminal logs as shown in Figure 5.
+Once you have programmed the app by following the steps in the [Battery Service section](#battery-service) , you will see the app version as `4.0.0` in the terminal logs as shown in Figure 5.

 For the OTA update, do the following changes to the app:

 1. Change the update rate of the battery level by modifying the define `BATTERY_LEVEL_CHANGE` to `4`.
 This shows that the battery drains at double the rate after the OTA update.
-This is also shown in the terminal logs as well as CySmart app graphic.
+This is also shown in the terminal logs as well as LightBlue&reg; app graphic.

 2. Update the app version number in the Makefile by changing the `MAJOR VERSION`, `MINOR VERSION`, and `VERSION BUILD`.
-In this example, update the version to 3.1.0 by modifying `MINOR VERSION` to `1`.
+In this example, update the version to 4.1.0 by modifying `MINOR VERSION` to `1`.

 3. Build the app, but **DO NOT PROGRAM**.
 This version of the app will be used to push to the device via the peer Windows app *WsOtaUpgrade.exe*.